-A significant portion of your grade stems from electronic homework (ALEKS) associated with an ebook (Introduction to Chemistry, Bauer, Birk and Marks, 4th ed., McGraw-Hill).
-ALEKS also has its own textbook, the ALEKSPEDIA; the textbook for this course, however, is the Bauer book.
+A significant portion of your grade stems from electronic homework (ALEKS) (ebook that is included in the subscription: Introduction to Chemistry, Bauer, Birk and Marks, 4th ed., McGraw-Hill).
+You must purchase an ALEKS subscription to access the online homework and ebook.